Pabiper/Sleep-Apnea/README.md

-# Long-Range Interdependencies Aware Signal Analysis (LRIA)
+# **Long-Range Interdependencies Aware Signal Analysis (LRIA)**

 This repository hosts the code for the paper manuscript "Long-Range Interdependencies Aware Signal Analysis for Rapid and Accurate Obstructive Sleep Apnea Prediction".

-## Long-Range Interdependencies Aware Signal Analysis (LRIA)

-The `LRIA` folder contains the code to extract and select the inner coupling information (coupling matrices) from the raw data.

-The code package is written by Matlab.

-## Model training and testing on SHHS dataset
+## Dataset and Sample data

-From this Google drive link, you can see the sample data: https://drive.google.com/drive/folders/1-JiQKihFVLfssGcDizrpFCd1lpB_VfeD?usp=sharing
+You can access sample data via this Google Drive link: https://drive.google.com/drive/folders/1-JiQKihFVLfssGcDizrpFCd1lpB_VfeD?usp=sharing

-The `visit_1` folder contains the sample raw data from SHHS dataset visit_1.
-The patients' ID are: 77, 81, 82, 83, 84.
+`visit_1/` contains sample raw data from the SHHS dataset visit 1, including the following patient IDs: 77, 81, 82, 83, 84.

-The `aout` folder contains the corresponding coupling matrices with the raw data using LRIA.
+`aout/` contains the corresponding coupling matrices generated using LRIA from the raw data.

-"shhs1_ahi_pruebas.xlsx" file contains the AHI level of total patients in SHHS dataset.
+`shhs1_ahi_pruebas.xlsx` provides the AHI levels for all patients in the SHHS dataset.

+## Code Details

-In this work, we used an environment of Python 3.11.3. "dataprocess.ipynb" contains the code to extract files from the folder and generate the inputs and labels.
+`LRIA/` contains the MATLAB code to extract and select the inner coupling information (generate coupling matrices) from raw data.

-We provide two models for comparison: naive transformer model in "train_transformer.ipynb" and proposed two-tower transformer in "train_twotower.ipynb".

-The code package is achieved in Python.
-Of note, each epoch needs 4-5 hours for the whole dataset in model training.
+### Data Processing and Model training on SHHS dataset

+Environment: Python 3.11.3.

+`dataprocess.ipynb` processes raw files to generate input features and labels.

+`train_transformer.ipynb` implements the naive transformer model

+`train_twotower.ipynb` implements the proposed two-tower transformer model.

+Training the full SHHS dataset takes approximately **4-5 hours per epoch** for both models.

-## Results
+## Results and Visualizations

-The `Figures` folder shows some result figures of our experiments. "plot.ipynb" is used to generate them.
+`Figures/` folder contains result figures from the experiments.

+Use `plot.ipynb` to reproduce the visualizations.